Skip to content

 Figure 1 shows an example for such implementation, for \(a=01101\) and \(n=5\).

 Figure 1.
-The Bernstein Vazirani Predicate $f(x)$ for a secret string $a=01101$, on $n$ qubits.
-The quantum variable $x$ is stored on the 5 upper qubits and the resulting value of $f$ is on the lower-most qubit.
+The Bernstein-Vazirani predicate $f(x)$ for a secret string $a=01101$, on $n$ qubits.
+The quantum variable $x$ is stored on the five upper qubits and the resulting value of $f$ is on the lowermost qubit.

 Implementing the BV Quantum Function

-The quantum part of the BV algorithm is essentially identical to the Deutch-Jozsa one, see deutsch_jozsa function in Deutsch-Jozsa notebook.
+The quantum part of the BV algorithm is essentially identical to the deutsch_jozsa function in the Deutsch-Jozsa notebook.
 However, in contrast to the latter, the predicate function implementation is fixed, depending solely on the secret string \(a\).
-Hereafter we refer to the secret string as a secret integer, defined as an integer argument for the bv_function:
+Hereafter, we refer to the secret string as a secret integer, defined as an integer argument for the bv_function:

 @qfunc